peppedilillo/sensordashboard/README.md

 `conda activate sensordashboard`

-You are expected to specify the serial device address.
+You are expected to launch the application specifying the serial device address.
 Find your device name (say `COM3`), move to the installation folder and launch with:

 `python main.py --dev=COM3`